mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print local variables
+script to change loacal variables